A man with a sling signs paperwork with assistance from a legal professional for a Las Vegas personal injury claim.

 If you or a loved one was injured by a defective or dangerous pharmaceutical drug, a Las Vegas pharmaceutical injury lawyer can help you pursue accountability and compensation from those responsible.

-Why Call Paul Powell Law Firm Today?
+Why Call The Paul Powell Law Firm Today?

 If you or a loved one suffered harm due to a pharmaceutical injury, you don’t have to face the system alone.
 Our experienced Las Vegas pharmaceutical injury attorneys are here to hold hospitals, clinics, and individual providers accountable and secure the justice you deserve.